 Same happens to your mind.
 A strained mind needs to be worked in different ways.

-- If your career is analytical, switch to a creative project or physical activity for at least a day.
+- If your tasks are mostly analytical, switch to a creative project or physical activity for at least a day.

-- If you deal with clients or customers all day, spend time away on your own.
+- If you deal with clients all day, spend time away on your own.